leverdeterre/JMImageScanning/README.md

 ## Really? but what is it for ?
 I'm working on a lot of Bank applications and in order to execute functional testing i fix the constraint of logging on real testing accounts (protected by secure keyboard) using this library.

-The idea, i have a targeted keyboard to analyse.
+The idea, i have a master image (here, a secure keyboard to analyse).

 ![Image](./images/free.png)

-I know all the pieces of the keyboard.
+I want to find a sub image (here, all the pieces of the keyboard).

 ![Image](./images/free-0.png)
 ![Image](./images/free-1.png)